The Manchurian Candidate (1962 film): Production

 Sinatra suggested Lucille Ball for the role of Eleanor Iselin, but Frankenheimer, who had worked with Lansbury in All Fall Down, insisted that Sinatra watch her performance in that film before a final choice was made.
 Although Lansbury played Raymond Shaw's mother, she was, in fact, only three years older than Laurence Harvey, who played Shaw.
-An early scene in which Shaw, recently decorated with the Medal of Honor, argues with his parents was filmed in Sinatra's own private plane.
+An early scene in which Shaw, recently decorated with the Medal of Honor, argues with his parents, was filmed in Sinatra's own private plane.

 Janet Leigh plays Marco's love interest.
 In a short biography of Leigh broadcast on Turner Classic Movies, her daughter, actress Jamie Lee Curtis, reveals that Leigh had been served divorce papers on behalf of her father, actor Tony Curtis, the morning that the scene where Marco and her character first meet on a train was filmed.

 In the scene where Marco attempts to deprogram Shaw in a hotel room opposite the convention, Sinatra is at times slightly out of focus.
 It was a first take, and Sinatra failed to be as effective in subsequent retakes, a common factor in his film performances.
 In the end, Frankenheimer elected to use the out-of-focus take.
 Critics subsequently praised him for showing Marco from Shaw's distorted point of view.

 In the novel, Eleanor Iselin's father had sexually abused her as a child.
 Before the dramatic climax, she uses her son's brainwashing to have sex with him.
-Concerned with the reaction to even a reference to a taboo topic like incest in a mainstream film at that time, the filmmakers instead had Eleanor kiss Shaw on the lips to imply her incestuous attraction to him.
+Concerned with the reaction to even a reference to a taboo topic such as incest in a mainstream film at that time, the filmmakers instead had Eleanor kiss Shaw on the lips to imply her incestuous attraction to him.

 Nearly half the film's $2.2 million production budget went to Sinatra's salary for his performance.

+It is now commonly rated PG-13.

+Cold War

+The Manchurian Candidate has been called one of the most "iconic" films of the Cold War period, especially in its discussion of "mind-control."
+With one of the major plot points being the popular Cold War myth that China was brainwashing US soldiers for communist purposes during the Korean War.
+Political scientist Michael Rogin further cements the film in this time period by describing it as being "a Kennedy Administration film."
+Rogin cites Sinatra's character within the film as being a "lonely Kennedy Hero," who works within the army bureaucracy towards reform.